learn-with-devops/devops/GitHub/readme.md

 ### Clone the git repo with UserName and Password

 	git clone https://username:password@github.com/username/repository.git

+	Note:
+		Clone the repo by passing the UserName and Password in Single file.

+		sshpass -p password git clone ssh://username@onboard.com/srv/git/repo

 ### Copy the entire git repo to another empty repo with all history , commits and Tags.